scalabli/quo/docs/shell-completion.rst

 Support can be added for shells that do not come built in.
 Be sure to check PyPI to see if there's already a package that adds support for your shell.
-This topic is very technical, you'll want to look at Click's source to study the built-in implementations.
+This topic is very technical, you'll want to look at quo's source to study the built-in implementations.

 Shell support is provided by subclasses of :class:`ShellComplete` registered with :func:`add_completion_class`.
-When Click is invoked in completion mode, it calls :meth:`~ShellComplete.source` to output the completion script, or :meth:`~ShellComplete.complete` to output completions.
+When quo is invoked in completion mode, it calls :meth:`~ShellComplete.source` to output the completion script, or :meth:`~ShellComplete.complete` to output completions.
 The base class provides default implementations that require implementing some smaller parts.

-First, you'll need to figure out how your shell's completion system works and write a script to integrate it with Click.
+First, you'll need to figure out how your shell's completion system works and write a script to integrate it with quo.
 It must invoke your program with the environment variable ``_{PROG_NAME}_COMPLETE`` set to ``{shell}_complete`` and pass the complete args and incomplete value.
-How it passes those values, and the format of the completion response from Click is up to you.
+How it passes those values, and the format of the completion response from quo is up to you.

 In your subclass, set :attr:`~ShellComplete.source_template` to the completion script.
 The default implementation will perform ``%``